 LIB 400 - Global Visionary Thinkers.
 This variable topics course examines the life and work of a visionary person or persons outside the U.S. whose theories and/or actions have effected deep change.
 The impact of these visionary ideas and actions result in paradigm shifts within global cultures, institutions, societies, and world views.
 May be repeated for credit.
 Fulfills Cultures - World Perspectives.
 Offered once a year.
 Credits: 3.

 LIB 402 - Feminist Visionary Thinkers (Cross-Listed with WGS 402).
 This variable topics course examines the life and work of a significant feminist visionary thinker or thinkers whose theories, work and/or actions have effected deep change in the world resulting in paradigm shifts within global cultures, institutions, societies and worldviews.
 May be repeated for credit.
-Cross-listed with WGS 402.
 Offered winter semester.
+Credits: 3.

 LIB 490 - Internship.
 A supervised work experience through which students can relate liberal studies principles, academic work, and practice.
 Student, faculty, and advisors agree on the scope of the study, its components, and methods of evaluation.
 Offered every semester.
 Credits: 1 to 6.